 - Be strong.
 As a whole, narcissists respect strength and laugh at weakness or vulnerability.
 So keep this in mind when talking to the potential teen narcissist.
 Don’t be surprised by their lack of empathy or unwillingness to see or value things from another’s perspective.
 Rather, expect this reaction and work within it.
 Attempting to get a response from them with an emotional approach will lead to nowhere.

 - Use the hamburger method.
 One of the best ways of confronting a narcissist is the hamburger method: compliment, confront, compliment.
-By sandwiching a confrontation in between two compliments, the likelihood that it will be heard and understood greatly increases.
-Confronting head on is never ideal.
+By sandwiching a confrontation in between two compliments, the likelihood that it will be heard and understood dramatically increases.
+Confronting head-on is never ideal.
 This makes the narcissist feel attacked and they become too defensive to be reasoned with.

 - Do a mission trip.
 This doesn’t have to be an overseas adventure.
 There are plenty of local organizations that need volunteers and offer multiple ways for people to help their community.
 Sometimes, seeing how difficult life is for others can reduce the sense of entitlement a narcissist has.

 - Remember the serenity prayer.
 “God grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.”
-Anytime a person is dealing with a narcissist, this is a great reminder of accepting what can’t be changed – which is the narcissism itself – and instead changing your expectations of the narcissist, or knowing when to do both.
+Anytime a person is dealing with a narcissist, this is an excellent reminder of accepting what can’t be changed – which is the narcissism itself – and instead of changing your expectations of the narcissist, or knowing when to do both.

 - Limit TV and video games.
 This might not be possible for older teens but it is for the younger ones.
 By limiting exposure to TV shows which celebrate narcissistic behavior, this reduces the likelihood that it will be seen in a favorable light.
 Similarly, by limiting video games that generate a false sense of superiority and domination, the desire for other similar environments declines.

 - Encourage face to face interaction.
-A lack of good social skills can perpetuate a type of narcissism known as covert narcissism.
+A lack of proper social skills can perpetuate a type of narcissism known as covert narcissism.
 This type of narcissist uses silence and isolation to manipulate others into submission.
-By encouraging face to face interactions instead of using electronic devices, this increase social skills and decreases the potential of covert narcissism.
+By encouraging face to face interactions instead of using electronic devices, this increases social skills and decreases the potential of covert narcissism.